Category Archives: • Short, High-Interest Articles for Extensive Reading

 (This posting includes a handout LINK AT THE END OF THIS POST which you are welcome to use with your students.) *

-Here is the fourth article.
+Here is the 13th article.
 You can download the article for your students by clicking on the link at the end.
 Also included are three optional exercises: True-False Questions; Paraphrasing Exercise; Reflection Exercise.

 Continue reading